mfsdlm98/mfsdlm98.github.io/index.md

 ---
-layout: single
+layout: home
-title: "Francisco Libano-Monteiro | PhD Student in Economics at LSE"
+title: "Francisco Libano-Monteiro"
 description: "Personal website of Francisco Libano-Monteiro, PhD student in Economics at the London School of Economics.
 Research on inequality, income mobility, and urban economics."
 permalink: /
 author_profile: true